maliya241/zodiac-tic-tac-toe/README.md

 # Zodiac Tic-Tac-Toe

 ## Introduction
-This project is simple tic-tac-toe game with Chinese zodiac animals as markers instead of X's and O's.
+This project is a simple tic-tac-toe game with Chinese zodiac animals as markers instead of X's and O's.
 It was created to get practice with JavaScript as well as to experiment with SVG's.

 ## Techonologies
 This project is created with: